zorrocrisis/ImageClassificationModel/README.md

 The same goes for the validation accuracy: although there is an overall increase with the number of layers in the network, the increase percentage becomes almost insignificant, going from 0.61% to 0.05%.

 Considering the first row of Table 4, which showcases a **constant increase in time taken to compute the 20 training epochs** (around 22 seconds for each layer added), we can state **the advantages of gaining a third layer are not worth the computational impact the program induces**.
-Therefore, the best configuration corresponds to the second column of the table, which translates in the following set of hyperparameters:
+Therefore, the best configuration corresponds to the second column of the table, which translates to the following set of hyperparameters:

 <p align="center">
   <i>Table 5 - Best multi-layer feedforward neural network configuration (from the tests above)</i>